 - Whilst further research is needed on modern methods such as reflectance confocal microscopy (RCM) the evidence suggests that RCM may be better than dermoscopy for the diagnosis of melanoma in lesions that are difficult to diagnose.

-- Similarly, further studies are needed on the use of high frequency ultrasound (or the laser driven alternative, optical coherence tomography).
-The approach does show promise, particularly for basal cell carcinoma.
+- Similarly, further studies are needed on the use of high frequency ultrasound, or electrical impedance spectroscopy.
+The latter does show promise, particularly for malignant melanoma.

 The overriding statement accompanying the points is a vital one.
 “Early and accurate detection of all skin cancer types is essential to manage the disease and to improve survival rates in melanoma.”